microsoft/startups/content/containers/_index.md

 ---
-title: "Containers"
+title: "Put it in a container"
 date: 2021-12-16T16:39:22+11:00
+chapter: true
+weight: 2
 ---

+## Put it in a container

 The first step to getting our app into the cloud is packaging it up.
 We want to take your application, and everything it needs to run – libraries, binaries etc. – and run it somewhere.

 Being packaged in a container means your application runs in a consistent, isolated way wherever you put it.
 It also means you have a single unit which you can test and know works together.